 Whilst I agree with him on the whole – for me it was an absolute necessity to know where my life was heading.

-If I didn’t know where I wanted my life to head, I’d get any random job I hated just to confused certain members of society (note, my parents and friends) that I’m doing something valuable with my life, when I know I’m not.
+If I didn’t know where I wanted my life to head, I’d get any random job I hated just to confuse certain members of society (note, my parents and friends) that I’m doing something valuable with my life, even though I know I’m not.

 However, like Scott so eloquently puts – passion evolves.
 I’ve since become much more ambitious I now want to create an organisation that will teach life skills to as many people as possible.